facebookincubator/dhcplb/vagrant/README.md

 $ berks vendor chef/cookbooks
 ```

+## Start VMs

-Then start all the vms:
+To start all the vms:

 ```
 $ cd ${PROJECT_ROOT}/vagrant/